 - 456. The utilisation of production capacity reflects changes in the level of production, although in some cases it will arise from an increase or decrease in production capacity.
 In either case, a decline in the utilisation of production capacity will lead to an increase in the unit cost of production, and a consequent loss of profit. - 457.
 During MBIE's verification visit to NZ Steel's premises, NZ Steel noted that production capacity has been increasing year-by-year due to various machinery and process improvements.
-Its production capacity utilisation rate is based on production volumes, which have been unaffected by subsidised goods, and is not considered by NZ Steel to be a material injury factor in the particular circumstances of this case.
+Production capacity utilisation rate is based on production volumes for other goods, which have been unaffected by subsidised goods.
+For these reasons NZ Steel does not consider production capacity to be a material injury factor in the particular circumstances of this case where production volume has been maintained through price reductions.